Scottish Government: History

 The first Scottish Executive was formed by First Minister Donald Dewar as a coalition between the Scottish Labour Party and the Scottish Liberal Democrats.
 During this period, ministerial appointees were divided into ministers and deputy ministers.
 The Labour-Liberal Democrat coalition continued under subsequent First Ministers Henry McLeish and Jack McConnell.
 Following the 2007 Scottish Parliament election, Alex Salmond became the first politician from the Scottish National Party to lead the Scottish Government.
 He became first minister in 2007 and served in office until his resignation in 2014, with his former deputy first minister, Nicola Sturgeon, succeeding him in November 2014.

 In 2007, the administration of Alex Salmond began to use the name Scottish Government instead of Scottish Executive.
 The change of name was later recognised in United Kingdom legislation by the Scotland Act 2012.
 In 2001, former First Minister Henry McLeish had proposed such a change, but experienced some opposition.
 At the same time that the Scottish Government began to use its new name, a new emblem was adopted; it replaced the use of a version of the Royal Arms with the Flag of Scotland.

-In September 2014, the Scottish Government held a referendum on Scotland regaining its independence, following the signing of the Edinburgh Agreement in 2012 by the Scottish Government and UK Government which transferred powers from the UK Parliament to the Scottish Parliament to hold a referendum on the issue.
+In 2012, the Scottish and UK Governments signed the Edinburgh Agreement, which outlined the terms for the Scottish Parliament to hold a single question referendum on the issue of whether Scotland should become an independent country again.
+The referendum was held on 18 September 2014.
+With record high voter turnout of 84.6%, the vote against independence won with 55.3%, while 44.7% voted in favour of independence.
+From 1 January 2021, the Scottish Government instructed all Scottish legislation be legally required to keep in regulatory alignment in devolved competences with future European Union law following the end of the Brexit transition period which ended on 31 December 2020 after the Scottish Parliament passed the UK Withdrawal from the European Union (Continuity) (Scotland) Act 2020.

 The Scottish Government's main headquarters are based at St Andrew's House in the capital city, Edinburgh.
-Additionally, the Scottish Government has offices at Victoria Quay, Saughton House and Bute House (the official residence of the first minister), all located in Edinburgh, with an additional office at 5 Atlantic Quay in Glasgow.
-All Ministers and officials have access to Scotland House at Victoria Embankment in London, when necessary.
-Dover House on Whitehall is now used by the Scotland Office and the devolved Scottish Ministers no longer use it.
+Additionally, the Scottish Government has offices at Victoria Quay, Saughton House and Bute House (the official residence of the first minister), all in Edinburgh, with an additional office at 5 Atlantic Quay in Glasgow.
+All ministers and officials have access to Scotland House at Victoria Embankment in London, when necessary.
+Dover House on Whitehall is now used by the Scotland Office and the devolved Scottish ministers no longer use it.

-From 1 January 2021, the Scottish Government instructed all Scottish legislation be legally required to keep in regulatory alignment in devolved competences with future European Union law following the end of the Brexit transition period which ended on 31 December 2020 after the Scottish Parliament passed the UK Withdrawal from the European Union (Continuity) (Scotland) Act 2020.